georgerobescu/ow_draft--1/readme.md

 Depending on your own interests and needs, it might be that you’re working on a personal project just on your own or, on the other side, you might be collaborating on someone else’s project—which at this point could be considered solely initiated by this someone else, but since the many contributions by other different enthusiastic people, not anymore his *own thing*; it depends.

-This passage marks a move from a personal space of action and connected morality, to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to let other people inspect your project and taking part in it, if they wish so.
+This passage marks a move from a personal space of action and connected morality, to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to let other people inspect your project and take part in it, if they wish so.

 The value of the `readme.md` file lies exactly in this: it welcomes others to a possibile conversation.
 The `readme.md` file is a subjective effort in making readable and understandable what you did or what you just started doing.

 *How does this happen*?
 Here some common actions you can do using git:
 * `commit` (one or several changes you made on your files, gathered together and ready to be sent up to the server).
 * `push` (up a `commit` to the server).
-* `pull` (down from the server the latest updated version of a repository project).
+* `pull` (down from the server the latest updated version of a project’s repository).

-And specifically, for collaborate on a project with other people:
+And specifically, for collaborating on a project with other people:
-* `fork` (a project repository→cloning it to your own `git` profile in order to have a separated identical copy on which you can work without creating problems with the “original” one).
+* `fork` (a project repository→cloning it to your own github profile, in order to have a separated identical copy on which you can work, without creating problems with the “original” one).
-* `pull request` (a way to ask to the user who made the original repo you are collaborating on, if your changes are okay or not).
+* `pull request` (a way to ask the user who made the original repo you are collaborating on, if your changes are okay or not).
 * `open an issue` (tracking and solving bugs found throughout the repo you are using).

 The words chosen for the verbs to perform these actions and interact, through the system, with other contributors, might result at first a bit intimidating.
 After a couple of times, anyway, they will give the opposite feeling, one of clarity and self-confidence in one’s own actions.